 Commit to paying back a realistic amount each week and then increase the amount you pay back by 1% every week after that.
 Keep going until the debt is paid off.

 The other important factor about incremental achievement and continuous improvement is that you must measure and keep track of your 1% successes.

 Evaluating and measuring your improvements are important for your own motivation and commitment to the journey.
 If you are not measuring your progress, your subconscious brain will kick in and sabotage your progress by convincing you that it is all too hard and you are not making any progress at all.

-Your subconsious brain only believes what you tell it.
-Unfortunately you have told your brain a lot of untruthful things over a long period of time about how you are a failure, not motivated and never really achieved anything in life.
-Your subconscious brain as a result believes all these “facts” that you have told it to be true.
+Your subconscious brain only believes what you tell it.
+Unfortunately, you have told your brain a lot of untruthful things over a long period of time about how you are a failure, not motivated, and never really achieved anything in life.
+Your subconscious brain, as a result, believes all these “facts” that you have told it to be true.

-Measuring and evaluating your 1% successes is key to you retraining your subconscious to believe that Yes – you can achieve your goals and succeed in life!
+Measuring and evaluating your 1% successes is key to you retraining your subconscious to believe that you can achieve your goals and succeed in life!